Stuart A. Selber

 Outside of his home department, Selber works as a faculty fellow in the Teaching and Learning with Technology unit and as an affiliate professor in the College of Information Sciences and Technology.
 In 2016, he was a faculty fellow in the Center for Humanities and Information.
 In 2007, he chaired the 20th Penn State Conference on Rhetoric and Composition, which focused on rhetorics and technologies.
 Eleven of the conference abstracts were developed into a volume for the Studies in Rhetoric and Communication series at the University of South Carolina Press.

-Selber has received several national awards for outstanding research:
+Selber has also received several national awards for outstanding research:

 - In 2022, his single-authored book Institutional Literacies: Engaging Academic IT Contexts for Writing and Communication (University of Chicago Press) won the Distinguished Book Award from Computers and Composition.